methylDragon/svo_ros_docker/README.md

 **On Host Computer**

-We didn't enable GUI in the Docker container because some machines (typically with NVIDIA GPUs) can't run GUIs without bloating the container!
+We didn't enable GUI in the Docker container because some machines (typically with NVIDIA GPUs) can't run the relevant GUIs without bloating the container!
+(This is mainly because RViz uses OpenGL, and it can get a bit tricky to set up properly.
+Also, because we didn't install RViz on the container to keep it lean.)

 Thankfully we can run visualisations on our host machine instead.

 ```shell
 # In one terminal, ensure your ROS_MASTER_URI is not on localhost,